axa-group/bauta.js/docs/validation.md

 # Response Validation

 `bautajs` comes with a default response validation using the [openAPI schema v2 or v3][15]. **_BY DEFAULT IT'S SET TO FALSE_**.
-This feature is always enabled while you have a valid openAPI schema response and getResponse is provided on `bautaJS` constructor (If you are using a plugin such [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) you don't have to worry about that it will be automatically provided. using `operations.v1.operation1.validateResponse(true);` s
+This feature is always available while you have a valid openAPI schema response and getResponse is provided on `bautaJS` constructor (If you are using a plugin such [@bautajs/express](../packages/bautajs-express) or [@bautajs/fastify](../packages/bautajs-fastify) you don't have to worry about that it will be automatically provided.
+But using [@bautajs/core](../packages/bautajs-core) directly, you must call the method of `.validateResponseSchema()` after run an operation or during an operation run, to validate the response.
+You can disable it locally for every operation using `operations.operation1.validateResponse(false);`

-**_It's recomended to have an error handler since this will throw a [ValidationError](../packages/bautajs/src/core/validation-error.ts), error status code thrown is a 400_**
+**_It's recommended to have an error handler since this will throw a [ValidationError](../packages/bautajs/src/core/validation-error.ts), error status code thrown is a 400_**

 The response validation can be globally enabled by set it on the `bautajs` initialization: